chrismailer/loadshedding-calendar/index.md

 ### How does it work?

-It is a calendar you can add on your device which will udate automatically.
+It is a calendar you can add on your device which will update automatically.

 ### Support or Contact